Have One on Me: Critical response

 Mark Richardson of Pitchfork gave the album 9.2 out of 10.
 He wrote that "The highlights are spread out evenly, and Newsom couldn't have sequenced the record any better," and, referring to lyrics from the opening track echoed in the closer, "it reinforces just how many threads she's weaved between those songs and how incredible it is to discover new things with every listen.
-Paste Magazines Jeff Vrabel referred to it as a "panoramic dreamworld" and wrote that "Have One on Me is packed with magic."
+Paste Magazine's Jeff Vrabel referred to it as a "panoramic dreamworld" and wrote that "Have One on Me is packed with magic."
 Jim Scott of Under the Radar awarded the album 9 out of 10 stating that Newsom "has never been one of those artists who leave the listener wanting more, knowing that there's more to give."
-To him "the massive amount of material contained in Have One On Me will take a long time to digest.
+To him, "the massive amount of material contained in Have One On Me will take a long time to digest.
 Perhaps as long as it takes her to produce another album".
-Drowned In Sound also gave the same rating and praised Newsom's vocals and lyrics, while the former being described as "winsome and technically much improved" and the latter being pointed as "one of her strongest points."
+Drowned in Sound also gave the same rating and praised Newsom's vocals and lyrics, while the former being described as "winsome and technically much improved" and the latter being pointed as "one of her strongest points."
 To the reviewer the album is "for now, a stunning and ambitious piece of work; one for the ages".
 Sputnikmusic rated the album 4½ stars out of 5 commenting that "it's been a long time since an album like this was released: an album that is intensely personal even if you can't relate to the lyrics, even if you've never been in love, even if you've never lost something, even if you've never really felt alive."
-To Chris Parkin of Yahoo!
-Have One on Me is "nothing short of remarkable", while No Ripcord awarded the album a full score, a second for Newsom, referring to it as "one of the finest albums of this, or any, year."
+To Chris Parkin of Yahoo!, Have One on Me is "nothing short of remarkable", while No Ripcord awarded the album a full score, a second for Newsom, referring to it as "one of the finest albums of this, or any, year."